 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to rest in bed until your heart rate is under control.
-Your caregiver will tell you when it is OK to get out of bed.
-Call your caregiver before getting up for the first time.
-If you ever feel weak or dizzy, sit or lie down right away.
+Your caregiver will tell you when it is okay to get out of bed.
+Call your caregiver before you get up for the first time.
+Sit or lie down right away if you feel weak or dizzy, .

-Your body uses a lot of energy when it has too much thyroid hormone.
 You may need to eat more to give your body the extra energy it needs.
-High protein and high calorie foods will help prevent weight loss.
-Ask your caregiver which foods are high in calories and protein.
+Foods high in protein and calories will help prevent weight loss.

-- Heart medicines: Your caregiver may give these to help slow down and make your heart beat properly again.
+- Heart medicines help slow down your heart rate.

-- Biopsy: This is a procedure where a very small piece of your thyroid gland is taken and sent to a lab for testing.
-Your caregiver uses this to check for other problems with your thyroid gland.
-For this procedure, a small needle may be used to get a sample of your thyroid gland.
-Your caregiver may use numbing medicine so that you may not feel any pain during the procedure.
+- A biopsy is a procedure which uses a small needle to get a sample of your thyroid gland.
+The sample is sent to the lab for tests.
+Your caregiver may use numbing medicine so that you will not feel pain during the procedure.

-- Contraction stress test: This test shows your baby's heart rate during a contraction.
-A contraction is when the muscles of your uterus tighten and loosen.
-This test may help caregivers see how your baby is doing.
+- A contraction stress test test shows your baby's heart rate during a contraction.
+This helps caregivers see how your baby is doing.

-- External fetal heart monitoring: Caregivers may use this to monitor your baby's heartbeat, and the contractions of your uterus.
-A small metal disc (monitor) with gel on it is placed on your abdomen.
-A belt will be fastened around your waist to hold the monitor in place.
-The monitor may need to be moved as your baby moves inside you.
-It may also be put on and taken off, or left in place.
-The monitor is attached to a machine with a TV-type screen, or a printer.
-The screen or the paper print out shows a tracing of your uterus contracting, and the baby's heartbeat.
+- External fetal heart monitoring may be used to monitor your baby's heartbeat and the contractions of your uterus.
+A small metal disk is placed on your abdomen.
+A belt will be fastened around your waist to hold the disk in place.
+The disk may need to be moved as your baby moves inside you.
+The disk is attached to a monitor or a printer.
+The monitor or print out shows your uterus contracting and the baby's heartbeat.

-- Surgery: Some people with hyperthyroidism may need surgery to remove all or part of the thyroid gland.
-By reducing the size of your thyroid gland, the amount of thyroid hormone produced will also decrease.
-Your caregiver may do surgery during your pregnancy if he feels that you and your baby can handle it.
+- Surgery may be done to remove all or part of the thyroid gland.
+Your caregiver may do surgery during your pregnancy if he feels that it will be safe for you and your baby.
 You may be given antithyroid medicine for several months before surgery.
 This medicine will decrease your symptoms and make the thyroid gland smaller before surgery.